simonsteer/rn-animated-progress-circle/README.md

 # React Native Animated Progress Circle

-Currently working on both Android and iOS on version 0.57.1 react-native.
-Use in other versions at your own peril.
+Currently working on both Android and iOS on version 0.57 of react-native and up [with the addition of support for overflow style property on Android](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md#android-specific-additions-3)

 ### Props